ncalligaro/GardenCity/README.md

+##Heatear Control
-##This project allows you to take control of your boiler by stating which zone it should keep track of at diferent times in the day.
+This project allows you to take control of your boiler by stating which zone it should keep track of at diferent times in the day.
 It's not fully multi-zone yet, as it needs electronic radiator valves and a little more development for that.
+It is built using Python and AngularJS.

 ```
 System On/Off Switch: